 Some 40% of people aged 65 and up now use social media.
 Across all ages, the number is now 72%.
 Overall, YouTube and Facebook are the most widely used platforms.
 Twitter, Pinterest, Instagram, and LinkedIn are also very popular.

 Recruiters should target job seekers at both ends of this age spectrum for part-time employment, especially during the holiday season, experts say.

-Many high school and college students like to work during the holidays to earn extra money, as do seniors who have retired from full-time employment.
+Many high school and university students like to work during the holidays to earn extra money, as do seniors who have retired from full-time employment.
 According to data generated on Google Trends, people generally seek out seasonal retail jobs around late August to early September, and peak hiring takes place from early to mid-November.

 Entry-level jobs for sales associates don’t tend to carry stringent requirements for education or retail-specific experience.
 For example, in 2018, just 18.1% percent of retail workers had a bachelor’s degree or more, in comparison to 35.2% of all workers, says the U.S. census.
 With the barrier to entry relatively low, the volume of job applications can be enormous.

 Consequently, some ATSs support AI-powered pre-screening.
 In fact, in a recent global survey by Korn Ferry, 63% of almost 800 HR professionals said AI has already changed how they recruit by automating tasks like applicant screening, candidate sourcing, and interview scheduling.